voyagermesh/voyager/docs/guides/ingress/http/rewrite-rules.md

             name: test-service
             port:
               number: 80
-          headerRules:
+          backendRules:
+          - http-request replace-uri ^/(.*)$ /testings/\\1
-          - X-Forwarded-Host %[base]
+          - http-request set-header X-Forwarded-Host %[base]
-          rewriteRules:
-          - "^([^\\ :]*)\\ /(.*)$ \\1\\ /testings/\\2"
 ```

+The first rule specified in `backendRules` is used to modify the request url including the host.
+Current example
+will add an `/testings` prefix in every request URI before forwarding it to backend.

-The rules specified in `headerRules` will be applicable to the request header before going to the backend.
+The second rule specified in `backendRules` will be applicable before going to the backend.
-those rules will be added in the request header if the header is already not present in the request header.
+These rule will add header in the request if the header is already not present in the request header.
 In the example `X-Forwarded-Host` header is added to the request if it is not already there, `%[base]` indicates
 the base URL the load balancer received the requests.

-The rules specified in `rewriteRules` are used to modify the request url including the host.
-Current example
-will add an `/testings` prefix in every request URI before forwarding it to backend.